patriciayoung/SQL-Data-Analysis-Pewlett-Hackard-Employee-Database/README.md

 # sql-challenge

-EmployeeSQL contains 2 SQL files (employee_tables.sql) and ( ):
+EmployeeSQL contains 2 SQL files (employee_table.sql) and (employee_query.sql):
-	1. employee_tables.sql - file builds builds and creates the tables that hold employees 		related data from imported civ files.
+	1. employee_table.sql - file builds builds and creates the tables that hold employees 		related data from imported csv files.
 Relationships are defined between tables and columns 	using primary keys, foreign keys, and composite keys.

-	2.
+	2. employee_query.sql - Part 2 (engineering) and 3 (analysis) of this assignment.
+Importing 	csv files.
+Query by 8 data analysis questions.

 Background: conduct research on employees working in 80's and 90's at company.
 Only data remaining are 6 CSV files